gSchool/ada-1-intro-to-ruby/09-quizzes/01-ruby-fundamentals-quiz.hidden.md

 ##### !placeholder

-What is the value of result.length?
+What is the value of `result.length`?

 ##### !end-placeholder